 Similar also to intestinal alk-SMase, human bile alk-SMase is inhibited by PC, the most abundant phospholipid in the bile[31,37].
 This might be related to a competition between PC and SM for the substrate binding site of the enzyme.
 As shown by both computer homology modelling studies[38] and crystal structural studies[36], alk-SMase forms a specific pocket and a long narrow groove that fits the phosphocholine head group, and the tails of these substrates, respectively.
 The binding affinity is stronger for SM than for PC[39,40].

 Presence of alk-SMase in human bile enhances SM digestion in humans.
 Intestinal SM is derived from diet, shedding mucosal cells and bile.
 The enzyme responsible for digesting SM in the gut is alk-SMase and in alk-SMase knockout mice, about 90% of ingested SM cannot be digested but accumulated in the colon[41].
 In many species except human, alk-SMase activity is absent in duodenum, increasing in the jejunum and declining in the colon[2].
 SM digestion in the gut normally starts in the middle of the jejunum where alk-SMase is high and PC, the major inhibitor of alk-SMase, has been decreased due to the absorption[42].
 The process of SM digestion is slow and incomplete in most species, resulting in about 40% ceramide and SM being identified in feces[43,44].
 However, due to the presence of additional alk-SMase in the bile of human, human duodenum has considerable alk-SMase activity.
 Ohlsson et al[45] found that digestion of SM in human is more efficient than other species and about 81% of ingested SM can be digested.
-The more effective digestion of SM could be important for human health, as dietary SM stimulates the development of the gut of the new born, and inhibits colonic tumorigenesis[46-48].
+The more effective digestion of SM could be important for human health, as dietary SM stimulates the development of the gut of the new born and inhibits colonic tumorigenesis[46-48].

 ROLE OF LIVER IN SPHINGOLIPID METABOLISM